WilliamQiufeng/Erable/README.md

 ## What is it?
 A programming language created by Qiufeng54321.
-Java version(this branch) has a lot more features than Python version(master branch).However, it is still under development.
+It is still under development.

 ## How to use?
 Remember this project is still under development.However, you can still check out the parser feature.